Deena-k1/Book-Store-DB-System/README.md

 To view screenshots demonstrating the above and gathered from all group members, please refer to the ['screenshots'](https://github.com/Deena-k1/Git.assignment/tree/main/docs/screenshots) folder within the doc folder.

 ## Project Management ##
+Throughout this project we did a mixture of group programming, as well as working on our individual branches.
+In order to efficently complete out project we used forur tools:

+*Slack - To communnicate with each other
+*Word Doc - To brainstorm our ideas and set our meeting agenda *Trello - To allocate tasks
+*Zoom - To set up meetings